MicrosoftDocs/azure-dev-docs/java/spring-framework/deploy-spring-boot-java-app-on-linux.md

 ---
-title: Deploy a Spring Boot Web App on Azure App Service for Container
+title: Deploy a Spring Boot Web App to Linux on Azure App Service
 description: This tutorial walks you though the steps to deploy a Spring Boot application as a Linux web app on Microsoft Azure.
 services: azure app service
 documentationcenter: java